 Think of these as the foundation to your financial success.
 With these in place, you can work toward the future of your dreams.

 Important Financial Goals: The Finer Things in Life

 Most of us want to achieve far more than simply living, eating, and breathing.
 We all have important personal financial goals - the things you want in life.
 These can vary in both number and kind depending on your tastes and temperament.
-They may include: giving your children a good college education; funding a start-up business or ideal career; traveling and savoring the finer things in life; enjoying bigger homes; driving better cars; and pursuing exciting experiences with the ones you love.
+They may include: giving your children a good college education; funding a start-up business or ideal career; taking a sabbatical; traveling and savoring the finer things in life; enjoying bigger homes; driving better cars; and pursuing exciting experiences with the ones you love.

 Here’s where goals-based planning and investment management become particularly crucial.
 The more effectively you invest, the more likely you’ll be able to achieve these important goals.
 Effective doesn’t mean “playing the market.”
 Rather, being effective means harnessing the returns the markets deliver in a way that reflects your unique willingness, ability, and need to take on great financial risk.